msfjarvis/msfjarvis.dev/content/posts/assorted-nixos-things/index.md

 # Dual booting Windows using systemd-boot

 NixOS includes options within its systemd-boot module that allow configuring boot entries for Windows without requiring manual intervention of copying over EFIs and what not.
 There are an initial few steps involved to get the relevant values, which are documented [in the option reference](https://search.nixos.org/options?channel=24.11&show=boot.loader.systemd-boot.windows&from=0&size=50&sort=relevance&type=packages&query=boot.loader.systemd-boot.windows).

+# Nix's `builtins.toString`

+The `toString` builtin in Nix handles Booleans rather unintuitively (even if it makes sense for the shell interpolation use-case) so here's the [docs](https://nix.dev/manual/nix/2.24/language/builtins.html#builtins-toString) for you to go read just in case something else is a surprise.